 This program provides further detailing of the Title VI Program, provides assistance in the implementation of the recommendations, and monitors CAT fixed route and CAT Mobility operations to identify needed refinements.

 Previous Work: This is an ongoing annual activity.
-The FY 2019 MPO activities are listed below.
+The FY 2020 MPO activities are listed under Task 4.2 due to task consolidation in the FY 2020 UPWP.